-In support of this action, the employer will reimburse employees 50% of their trade union membership for twelve months.
+In support of this action, the employer will reimburse employees their trade union membership during the term of this Collective Agreement.
 This applies to both existing and new trade union members.

 Chapter 11 - Specific terms of employment for field staff